Senators struggle to amend, finish $1T infrastructure bill

 - Oops!Something went wrong.Please try again later.

-WASHINGTON (AP) — Nearing decision time, senators were struggling to wrap up work on the bipartisan infrastructure plan despite hopes to expedite consideration and voting on the nearly $1 trillion proposal.
+WASHINGTON (AP) — Nearing decision time, senators struggled late Thursday to wrap up work on the bipartisan infrastructure plan despite hopes to expedite consideration and voting on the nearly $1 trillion proposal.

 One of the amendments generating the most attention Thursday involved cryptocurrency.